conan-io/docs/developing_packages/workspaces.rst

 .. _workspaces:

-Workspaces [experimental]
+Workspaces [EXPERIMENTAL]
 =========================

 .. warning::

-    This is an experimental feature.
-It is actually a preview of the feature, with the main goal of receiving feedback and improving it.
-    Consider the file formats, commands and flows to be unstable and subject to changes in the next releases.
+    This is an **experimental** feature (actually a preview of the feature).
+File formats, commands and flows are subject to breaking changes in future releases.

 Sometimes, it is necessary to work on more than one package simultaneously.
 In theory, each package should be a distinct "work unit", and developers should be able to work on them in isolation.
 However, some changes require modifications in more than one package at the same time.